Larry Cotter, Chief Executive Officer

 Gary Chythlook is the Chief Administrative Officer for APICDA.
 Gary grew up commercial fishing out of Bristol Bay and still has many ties to the fishery.
 He has a broad range of experience in business ownership, marketing, management and project management.
-He holds a bachelor’s in elementary education and psychology and a master’s in business administration.
+He has a Bachelor’s in elementary education and psychology and an MBA.
 Having grown up in rural Alaska, he is personally very passionate about APICDA’s purpose of creating stable local economies in each of our member communities.
 In the past, he has volunteered for many boards and committees that worked to fulfill a similar purpose.

 General Manager Tourism